PressClub Global · Article.

 10.03.2022 Press Release

-+++ Hydrogen fuel cell technology also enables unrestricted sustainable mobility in extremely low outside temperatures +++ BMW Group keen to be involved in Europe-wide initiative to develop a hydrogen economy +++
++++ Hydrogen fuel cell technology also enables unrestricted sustainable mobility in extremely low outside temperatures +++ Integrated application of drive system, chassis and electronics at the BMW Group’s winter testing centre in Arjeplog, Sweden +++

 send an e-mail

 Munich/Arjeplog.
 The BMW iX5 Hydrogen is currently undergoing a demanding programme of testing in extremely challenging weather conditions.
 It is all part of final winter testing for the car on public roads and at the BMW Group’s testing centre in Arjeplog, northern Sweden.
 The integrated functional testing and validation of the fuel cell system, hydrogen tanks, peak power battery and central vehicle control unit have confirmed that this additional CO2-free mobility option can also be relied on to provide sustainable driving pleasure with high levels of comfort and unrestricted performance in extreme sub-zero temperatures.

 The tests close to the Arctic Circle see the BMW Group pressing ahead with its development process for the BMW iX5 Hydrogen.
 The company will produce a small series of the model later in the year and is also committed to helping expand the network of hydrogen fuelling stations.
 “The winter testing under extreme conditions clearly shows that the BMW iX5 Hydrogen can also deliver full performance in temperatures of -20°C and therefore represents a viable alternative to a vehicle powered by a battery-electric drive system,” says Frank Weber, Member of the Board of Management of BMW AG, Development.
 “For us to be able to offer our customers a fuel cell drive system as an attractive sustainable mobility solution, a sufficiently extensive hydrogen infrastructure also needs to be in place.”